 "First Sex" Found in Australian Fossils?
 National Geographic - April 1, 2008

+Scientists think they've found evidence of the oldest known creatures to engage in sexual reproduction.
+Sex is part of the "oldest profession" and is often called the subject of the "world's oldest joke."
+Now scientists think they've found evidence of the oldest known creatures to engage in sexual reproduction.
+Nature's first sexual encounter took place among tubular invertebrates called Funisia dorothea, which lived about 565 million years ago, a new study suggests.
 Paleontologists found the F. dorothea fossils in 2005 on an ancient seafloor in the South Australian outback.
 The ropelike creatures were tightly packed into groups that resemble those of modern sponges and corals.
 These living invertebrates use a reproductive technique that releases floating eggs and sperm to produce mass births of many offspring, called larval spatfalls.
 In a paper that appeared last week in the journal Science, the researchers argue that the way the F. dorothea fossils were found suggests they might have used the same body positions to ensure sexual success.
 "We can't say 'definitely' about something that happened 565 million years ago," said Mary Droser, study co-author and professor of earth sciences at the University of California, Riverside.
 "But it's very likely that this was sexual reproduction."

-CRYSTALINKS MAIN PAGE
+CRYSTALINKS HOME PAGE

 PSYCHIC READING WITH ELLIE